Gynecologic oncology: Ovarian cancer

 The vast majority of cases are detected past point of metastasis beyond ovaries, implicating higher risk of morbidity and a need for aggressive combination therapy.
 Surgery and cytotoxic agents are typically required.
 Histology type is almost primarily epithelial, so treatments will refer to this subtype of pathology.

 Ovarian cancer is highly treatable with surgery for almost all cases with well-differentiated stage-1 tumour.
 Higher tumour grades may benefit from adjuvant treatment such as platinum-based chemotherapy.

 Optimal debulking is used to treat cases where cancer has spread to become macroscopically advanced.
 The goal of this procedure is to leave no tumour larger than 1 cm by the removal of significant portions of affected reproductive organs.
 Multiple interventions may be used to achieve optimal debulking, including abdominal hysterectomy, bilateral salpingo-oophorectomy, omentectomy, lymph node sampling, and peritoneal biopsies.
 There is a lack of randomized controlled trials comparing outcomes between chemotherapy and optimal debulking, so the current standard of care typically involves the sequential administration of both, beginning with surgical interventions.

 Interval debulking surgery may be employed halfway through chemotherapy following primary surgery if tumour remains above 1 cm in diameter.
 This has been shown to increase median survival of chemosensitive patients by up to 6 months.

-A second look laparotomy may be used to assess tumour status in clinical trials, but is not a staple of standard care due to a lack of association with improved outcomes.
+The second look laparotomy was historically used in ovarian cancer follow up, but has been largely abandoned in contemporary practice due to lack of demonstrated survival benefit.

 Fertility preserving surgery involves a thorough differential diagnosis to rule out germ cell cancer or abdominal lymphoma, both of which resemble advanced ovarian cancer in presentation but are treatable with gentler methods.
-Fertility preserving surgery is one of the few cases where a second look laparotomy is recommended for caution.

 Platinum-based chemotherapy is paramount to treatment of epithelial ovarian cancer.
 Carboplatin tends to fare better than cisplatin for side effects and use in outpatient setting in randomized clinical trials.
 Paclitaxel is a particularly effective add-on for late stage ovarian cancer.
 Some studies suggest that intraperitoneal chemotherapy may be advantageous over an intravenous route.